alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

         2. Right-click on Editor folder and select `Create -> AltTest`.
 This will create a template file in which you could start to write your test.
         3. Name the file MyFirstTest.
         4. Open AltTester Editor.
+        5. Make sure that the AltTester Desktop app is running (Starting with version Pro ``1.0``, AltTester Desktop must be running on your PC while the tests are running).
-        5. In the `Run Tests` section press "Run All Tests" button.
+        6. In the `Run Tests` section press "Run All Tests" button.
 You should see the output of the tests in Unity Editor Console

         Example test file: